 # Press this after entering Powercodes.

-# Press this to see the amount of credit left.
+Press 1,1,1 on the meter to see the amount of credit left.

 1. Credit time left in days - based on your last week's usage.